The Hidden Logic of Scripture: Eating the Passover Lamb the night before it is killed?

-Thus many have concluded the night of the 15th day must have been the Passover, and perhaps the Last Supper held on the night of the 14th was something ‘new’ for the Gentiles.
+Because many modern-day theologians do not obey Torah, they do not know or understand Torah (Psalms 119:100; John 7:17, et al).
+And because they do not understand Torah, nor understand how Torah was applied in the life of Messiah and His Disciples, they have wrongly concluded the night of the 15th day must have been the Passover, and perhaps the Last Supper held on the night of the 14th was something ‘new’ for the Gentiles.
 Both of these notions are wrong, according to Scripture.

 If Messiah had instituted something ‘new’ not found in Torah, He would have transgressed a number of His own commandments (Deuteronomy 4:2, 12:32; 13:1-5; Proverbs 30:6), which would be sin (1John 3:4) — which would disqualify Him from being an acceptable, sinless sacrifice for us, and from being our Redeemer.

 But we know Messiah did not sin — He did not transgress the Torah (Hebrews 4:15).